Swara

 What I learned

-• This was my first independent case study, and it gave me a valuable insight into how to extract meaningful data from users — and how much that process shapes the direction of the entire project.
+• This was my first independent case study, and it gave me a valuable insight into how to extract meaningful data from users.
+It also showed me how much that process shapes the direction of the entire project.

 • Reducing the steps it takes to complete a case note showed that small organisational changes can dramatically improve the everyday experience.
 You don't always need to rebuild a system from scratch.